Creating an external S3 data source

 -

-View the description of the CLI command to create a data source:
+View the description of the CLI command for creating a data source:

 yc managed-greenplum pxf-datasource create s3 --help -